davidbroughsmyth/riscv-hdp/ex4/README.md

   * sky130: This refers to the SkyWater PDK130, a 130-nanometer CMOS process technology offered by SkyWater Technology.
 It's popular for its low cost and ease of use, making it ideal for a wide range of applications, including research, education, and commercial products.
   * fd_sc: This part stands for "SkyWater foundary standard cells".
 These are the basic logic gates and other circuit elements that can be combined to create more complex functions.
   * hd: This indicates the "high-density" version of the standard cells.
-  * tt_025C: This part likely refers to the specific transistor size and channel width used in the cells.
-Different sizes offer different trade-offs between performance, power consumption, and area.
+  * tt_025C: This part refers to the timming model and temperature.
+The "tt" stands for "typical typical", which means the model is based on typical values.
+The "025C" indicates the temperature is 25 degrees Celsius.
-  * 1v80: This specifies the nominal supply voltage (1.8V) and the typical threshold voltage (0.8V) of the transistors in the cells.
+  * 1v80: This specifies the nominal supply voltage (1.8V) of the transistors in the cells.
   * 256: Includes cell sky130_sram_1kbyte_1rw1r_32x256_8